lnbits/opensats-reports/2025/mar25-jun25.md

 Post-V1 is an exciting time for us - core is stable - so we get to work through the backlog of features and give all the extensions a little TLC.

-Thank you from all of us 🙏
+All possible thanks to OpwenSats.
+Thank you from all of us in LNbitsLand ❤️

 ## LNbits core
 #### Dec 2024